keskival/universal-embodiment/README.md

 Translation from actions to raw control signals also requires these sorts of translations, and also from raw observation signals to observation tokens and back.

+## Objectives

+### Basic Predictive Observation

+The sensory input pipeline is complicated by the fact that it is asynchronous, interlaced multimodal stream which needs to be encoded as dense representations first before combining them into world state observations.

+First of all, the sensory input pipeline is encoded into simple modality-dependent autoencoding representations.
+That means that we have an encoder and a decoder for each sensory modality which can produce an embedding from the signal slice or frame, and conversely, can produce a signal slice from the embedding, trained by a simple reconstruction loss.
+This is just to compress the otherwise high redundancy signals.

+We want to go further than that though.
+We want to represent the observation stream as sequences of tokens which are independent of modality, while these encoders and decoders and their representations are modality dependent.
+We also want to make the observation stream tokens represent surprise or change.

+The OBSERVATION token is determined by the previous OBSERVATION tokens and the input data stream encoded in patches or slices in small representations.
+This means it represents a change or delta to what the previous OBSERVATION token sequence already encoded, in a multi-modal fashion, conditioned on tokens from any modality.
+Conversely, we'll have a decoder side for this as well, producing the original dense input representation from the sequence of OBSERVATION tokens.
+The decoder produces any of the next slice representations in any modality.

+The sequence of the observation tokens must be such that they predict the current and the following observations as well as possible.
+This forces the first observation tokens to encode the general whole of the observational context, and the subsequent ones encoding the dynamics and the changes to that.

+To make the token representations forecast oriented and causal, they will need to not only predict the next frames and signal slices, but the subsequent ones as well.
+Hence we'll condition the encoder with the time index as well, so that it is able to do some amount of limited forecast to the future as well, just based on the information encoded in the OBSERVATION token.
+Conversely, this delayed reconstruction loss forces the OBSERVATION token encode in as much dynamics of the world as possible.

+OBSERVATION tokens are rated to be synchronous with the input data slices coming in, a constant number of OBSERVATION tokens corresponding to the newest sensory information packet.
+This forms the basic clock of the system, and everything else is dependent on the input token cadence.

+### Agent Tokenization

+AGENT tokens decompose the OBSERVATION tokens into regions where each agent has presence and reach.
+After each OBSERVATION token, we will induce a set of AGENT tokens which represent the agents present in the observable world.
+Each of these AGENT tokens will attend to the previous OBSERVATION token sequence in a competitive fashion so that best matching
+AGENT tokens will claim specific OBSERVATION tokens.

+This means that we'll force the AGENT token to represent the appearance of a single agent (among other things).
+The AGENT token needs to be able to condition an decoder which produces the tokens it attends to, and the set of all AGENT token decoders need to be able to produce the whole scene, that is, a sequence of OBSERVATION tokens relating to the current world.
+Since the sequence of OBSERVATION tokens probably cannot be made exactly unambiguous, we'll need to use a reconstruction loss which depends on the reconstruction of the current scene in the sensory input signal domains.

+The scheme has competing objectives: First of all, all AGENT tokens need to contain information for reconstruction of the whole scene.
+Additionally, since each AGENT token can only encode so much presence information in the scene, they will need to distribute the representational capacity between themselves in a competitive fashion, so that each AGENT token will come to represent some coherent locality in the input signals.

+The sequence of AGENT tokens associated to the previous OBSERVATION token will condition the next sequence of AGENT tokens to conserve the agents over time.

 ## Citing

 Universal Embodiment